keyerick159/hello-world/README.md

 Hello friends¡

-I am Peruvian of is learning some programming .
+I am Peruvian that this learning some programming .